 Zero tolerance: A tournament rule where a player must arrive at the chessboard before the start of the playing session.
 Players not arriving on time are forfeited.
-Most open tournaments wave this rule in favor of the preceding rule which gives players up to an hour to arrive.
+Most open tournaments wave this rule in favor of the preceding rule which gives players up to an hour or the end of the first time control to arrive.
 This rule was implemented primarily for international tournaments of popular interest.

 50 Move Rule: A rule where a player may claim a draw if the last 50 moves have been completed by each player without the movement of any pawn and without any capture.

 75 Move Rule: The game is drawn if the last 75 moves have been completed by each player without the movement of any pawn and without any capture.
 The draw must be called by the arbiter in international tournaments but may be called in US tournaments at the discretion of the Tournament Director.

 If you have a chess term that is NOT identified here or find an error in the listing, please let us know and we will include ore correct it in this glossary.